awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 This article describes the data model for Amazon Connect contact records\.
 Contact records capture the events associated with a contact in your contact center\.
 Real\-time and historical metrics are based on the data captured in the contact records\.

-For the contact record retention period and maximum size of the attributes section of a contact record, see [Feature specifications](amazon-connect-service-limits.md#feature-limits)\.

-For information about when a contact record is created \(and thus can be exported or used for data reporting\), see [Events in the contact record](about-contact-states.md#ctr-events)\.

-**Tip**
+## Important things to know<a name="important-things-to-know-ctr-data-model"></a>
++ We continually release new features that result in the addition of new fields to the contact records data model\.
+Any changes we make to the data model are backward compatible\.
+When you develop applications, we recommend that you build them to ignore the addition of new fields in the contact records data model\.
+This will help ensure your applications are resilient\.
-Amazon Connect delivers contact records at least once\.
++ Amazon Connect delivers contact records at least once\.
 Contact records may be delivered again for multiple reasons, such as new information arriving after initial delivery\.
 For example, when you use [update\-contact\-attributes](https://docs.aws.amazon.com/cli/latest/reference/connect/update-contact-attributes.html) to update a contact record, Amazon Connect delivers a new contact record\.
 This contact record is available for 24 months from the time the associated contact was initiated\.

   If you're building a system that consumes contact record export streams, be sure to include logic that checks for duplicate contact records for a contact\.
 Use the **LastUpdateTimestamp** property to determine if a copy contains new data than previous copies\.
 Then use the **ContactId** property for deduplication\.
++ For the contact record retention period and maximum size of the attributes section of a contact record, see [Amazon Connect feature specifications](feature-limits.md)\.
++ For information about when a contact record is created \(and thus can be exported or used for data reporting\), see [Events in the contact record](about-contact-states.md#ctr-events)\.

 ## Agent<a name="ctr-Agent"></a>